top of page

 Three men in casual attire look at a phone in a bright cafe.
 The mood is cheerful with a modern interior and light streaming through windows.

-Approach: You ask current participants, lapsed participants and eligible non participants about; awareness of the programme; how relevant it feels; barriers such as time, travel, cost, childcare and; where they drop off in the process.
+Approach: You ask current participants and eligible young people not currently attending about awareness of the programme, perceived relevance, and barriers (time, travel, cost), and where they drop off in the journey.

 What you learn: which barriers are most common and for whom.